oushujun/LTR_retriever/README.md

 	git clone https://github.com/oushujun/LTR_retriever.git
 	./LTR_retriever/LTR_retriever -h

+Note: if you experience RepeatMasker errors, you may want to read #43 to fix the library bug.

 #### Standard installation ####

 For the standard installation, you need to provide the paths to the following dependent programs.